 So despite a quintupling in the number of bits, entailing an increase in the number of coarse schema partitions of order 4 to , the genetic algorithm solves the problem with no increase in the number of queries.
 Not bad.
 (Of course we’re talking about a single run of a stochastic process.
 And yes, it’s a representative run.
 See chapter 3 of my dissertation to get a sense for the shape of the underlying process)

 Let’s take it up another notch, and increase the length of the bitstrings to 10,000.
 So now we’re looking at combinations of four loci.
 That’s on the order of a million trillion combinations.
 This time round, let’s also change the locations of the 4 pivotal loci.
 Will the genetic algorithm find them in 500 generations or less?

 How’s that for not breaking a sweat?
 Don’t be deceived by the ease with which the genetic algorithm finds the answer.
 This is not an easy problem.

 noting that the increase in “wall clock” time between generations as you increase bitstringLength is due to an increase in the running time of everything (including query evaluation).
 The number of queries (i.e. number of fitness evaluations), however, stays the same.
-To learn how a genetic algorithm parlays implicit concurrency into a general-purpose global search heuristic called hyperclimbing, read my FOGA 2013 paper Explaining Optimization in Genetic Algorithms with Uniform Crossover (slides here).
+To learn how a genetic algorithm parlays parallel effect search into a general-purpose global search heuristic called hyperclimbing, read my FOGA 2013 paper Explaining Optimization in Genetic Algorithms with Uniform Crossover (slides here).